 In some cases, it is wise to create a trust, which designates a person (a “trustee”) to hold legal title to the property for another person (the “beneficiary”).
 There are two types of trusts — living and irrevocable.

 Just as it sounds, a living trust is created while you are alive.
-In most cases, you are named the trustee, and you retain control over all property held in the trust.
+In most cases, you are named the trustee and retain control over all property held in the trust.
 When you die, the beneficiaries named in your will inherit the property.

 A living trust does not replace a will.
 You still need a will.
-Your will provides a backup plan for any property that is not in your trust.
-It also allows you to name someone to inherit property that is not part of your trust.
+Your will provides a backup plan for any property not in your trust.
+It also allows you to name someone to inherit property not part of your trust.

 On the other hand, irrevocable trusts require giving up ownership and control of trust property and cannot be revoked or changed after they are signed.
 They are used to achieve specific goals, like reducing taxes.